davidensinger/davidensinger.github.io/_posts/2013-11-03-building-a-better-sitemap-xml-with-jekyll.md

 - The `urlset` is much more terse as I stripped away all the attributes, save for **xmlns**
 - My top level page is now included, although the `changefreq` is admittedly wishful thinking on my part :)
-- The `changefreq` and `priority` elements for my **site.pages** may be omitted from the pages themselves, as those elements now have fallback values.
+- The `changefreq` and `priority` elements for my pages and posts may be omitted, as those elements now have fallback values.

 {% highlight xml %}
 {% raw %}